In Lebanon, army courts target anti-government protesters

 “We expect many more people to be prosecuted,” said Ghida Frangieh, a lawyer with the group.

-The trials underscore the growing perils of activism in Lebanon, where a string of court cases and judicial investigations against journalists, as well as smear campaigns and intimidation to silence critics, has eroded the country’s reputation for free speech and tolerance in a largely autocratic Arab world.
+The trials underscore the growing perils of activism in Lebanon, where a string of court cases and judicial investigations against journalists and critics has eroded the country’s reputation for free speech and tolerance in a largely autocratic Arab world.

 Frangieh said that security forces arrested around 1,200 people from the beginning of the anti-government uprising in October 2019 through the end of June.
 Lebanese authorities have prosecuted around 200 of them, including those referred to the military judiciary, the monitoring group has found.